 But you’ll be able to power this refrigerator using propane gas, a 12-volt DC power supply, or a 110-volt AC connection.

-This provides excellent versatility to make this fridge compatible for RVs of many different designs.
+This provides excellent versatility to make this fridge compatible with RVs of many different designs.

 It also includes adjustable food fences that attach to the shelves to better keep your food from sliding out while you’re driving.